philipdev/stateflow/README.md

 <a name="module_stateflow..StateFlow#getStateObject"></a>
 ### stateFlow.getStateObject(state)
 Get the state instance object, which is associated with the state action this.
-Used to provide functionallity and data state see {State}.
+Used to provide functionality and data state see {State}.
 For every state there is state object.

 **Params**